 Can't place your mount on top of your counter or exactly where you need it on the wall?
 This is where the right angle mount solves your design dilemma.
 This is a versatile mount for areas that are tricky to work with.
 A right angle mount allows some positioning farther away from the wall in a place where the arm system wouldn't normally work, such as below a window or on the side of a counter to allow for extra space efficiency.

-- This is versatile mount for areas that are tricky to work with.
+- A versatile mount for areas tricky to work with.

 - PDi and the ProServices team can help explore applications with you.